vehicle-lang/vehicle/doc/source/language/quantifiers.rst

    forall x . f x !
 0 > 0

-which brings a new variable :code:`x` of type :code:`Tensor Rat [10]` into scope which has no assigned value and therefore represents an arbitrary input.
+which brings a new variable :code:`x` of type :code:`Tensor Rat [10]` into scope.
+The variable :code:`x` has no assigned value and therefore represents an arbitrary input.

-Similarly if trying to state that *there exists at least one input for which the network's first output is negative*, the :code:`exists` quantifier can be used as follows:
+Similarly, if trying to specify that *there exists at least one input for which the network's first output is positive*, the :code:`exists` quantifier can be used as follows:

 .. code-block:: agda